United States 40 mm grenades: Smoke cartridges

-Most numerous of the 40×46mm grenades, smoke rounds can be launched further than normal smoke hand grenades can be thrown, and come in numerous colors.
-These grenades are used for both signaling and obscuration, and come in two main types, "canopy" and "ground marker."
+The most numerous of the 40×46 mm grenades, smoke rounds can be launched further than normal smoke hand grenades can be thrown, and come in numerous colors.
+These grenades are used for both signaling and obscuration, and come in two main types, "canopy" and "ground marker".

-40×46mm canopy smoke grenades come in three colors: yellow (M676), white (M680), and red (M682).
+40×46 mm canopy smoke grenades come in three colors: yellow (M676), white (M680), and red (M682).
 These were developed to penetrate dense canopy foliage in order to mark or signal a position.

 Ground markers also come in three colors: red (M713), green (M715), and yellow (M716).

 In development are new marking cartridges designed to improve the already considerable night-fighting capabilities of US forces.
 The XM1062 and XM1065 operate like conventional ground markers, but the XM1062 marks in the IR spectrum, while the XM1065 shows up on thermal imaging devices.

 Older cartridges designed specifically for the M79 grenade launcher or the AN/M8 pyrotechnic pistol also remain in inventory.
 The XM675/M675 is a red smoke cartridge used primarily for training in the use of the XM674/M674 riot control cartridge.

-A 40×53mm white phosphorus cartridge, designated XM574, was developed, but not standardized.
+A 40×53 mm white phosphorus cartridge, designated XM574, was developed, but not standardized.
 Intended for use in the UH-1B Iroquois helicopter using the M5 Armament Subsystem, the round was not adopted because of safety concerns.
 Testing during 1966 concluded that there were significant reliability issues, as well as, potential environmental concerns (detonation or malfunction from high temperatures and humidity in the South East Asian theater) and increased vulnerability (the WP filler was dangerous if struck by small arms fire).

 Signalling and illumination cartridges

 Unlike conventional hand grenades, a personal grenade launcher can easily be used to launch flares as a signaling or illumination device.
-Like 40 mm smoke grenades in the US military, they are all of 40×46mm caliber, serving more of a use in an individual rather than a crew-served capacity.
+Like 40 mm smoke grenades in the US military, they are all of 40×46 mm caliber, serving more of a use in an individual rather than a crew-served capacity.
 They also come in two main types, cluster flares and parachute flares.
 Cluster flares are used primarily for signaling, while parachute flares are used primarily for illumination.

-40×46mm cluster flares come in three colors: white (M585), green (M663), and red (M664).
+40×46 mm cluster flares come in three colors: white (M585), green (M663), and red (M664).
 Individual flares burn for seven seconds after ignition.
 The M585 is the standardization of the XM585E1.
 The differences between it and the XM585 are unclear.

 Parachute flares come in four colors: white (M583/A1), green (M661), red (M662), and orange (XM695).
 The parachute is designed to create a seven-feet-per-second descent, while the flare itself has a 40-second burn time.
 The XM695 was never standardized.

 Also, because of the development in the United States military of complex night-fighting tactics, an illumination cartridge for use with night vision equipment, that illuminates in the infrared spectrum was also developed.

-The infra-red illumination cartridge (IRIC) M992 is a 40mm low pressure grenade, designed to be fired from man-portable grenade launchers, to provide infrared illumination.
+The infra-red illumination cartridge (IRIC) M992 is a 40 mm low pressure grenade, designed to be fired from man-portable grenade launchers, to provide infrared illumination.